klauswiese/pnlt/README.md

 [![GitHub commit](https://img.shields.io/github/last-commit/pcm-dpc/COVID-19)](https://github.com/klauswiese/pnlt/commits)
 <!-- badges: end -->

-**La Tigra** was declared a National Park in 1980, although it has existed as a protected area since the 70s, it is located in the Department of Francisco Morazán, in central Honduras, northeast of Tegucigalpa; have a total area of 24,040 hectares.
-Currently the PNLT is co-managed by Instituto de Conservación Forestal (ICF) and Fundación Amigos de **La Tigra** (AMITIGRA), in the past the municipalities of Santa Lucia, Valle de Ángeles and San Juan de Flores were also co-managers of the Park.
+**La Tigra** was declared a National Park in 1980, although it has existed as a protected area since the 70s, it is located in the Department of Francisco
+Morazán, in central Honduras, northeast of Tegucigalpa; have a total area of 24,040 hectares.
+Currently the PNLT is co-managed by Instituto de Conservación
+Forestal (ICF) and Fundación Amigos de **La Tigra** (AMITIGRA), in the past the municipalities of Santa Lucia, Valle de Ángeles and Cantarranas were also co-managers of the Park.

 The package pnlt is a compendium of spatial data from **La Tigra** National Park (PNLT by its acronym in Spanish), Honduras.
 This package can be install with: